From the Supermarket Wilds © 2012 NATE METZ

 There can only be one explanation as to why this subject is so hot–I myself have the energy patterns of identifying and dedicating myself to my bliss with such passion, joy, and gratitude.
 I agree wholeheartedly in following our hearts.
 For quite a while, though, I had a lot of trouble discerning my wants and needs.
 I made a long series of decisions that were detrimental to my health and my being on multiple levels.
 What I thought I wanted to do, I was doing, but it was not good for me.
 It is something from which I will always be in RECOVERY.
 Living a clean and holistic life is certainly a passion, and is one that supports my art.

 So, how do you know when you’ve found your bliss?
 It took a lot of soul searching on my part.
 I had to practice meditating to quiet my mind.
-I started making healthier lifestyle choices.
+I started making healthier lifestyle choices, including the use of supplements that help with better wellness and focus and you can get online from sites as buymodafinilonline online.
 As my awareness increased, so did my intuition.
 I took time to learn the messages that my body sends to me, which is an ongoing process of self-discovery.
 My art comes from my soul, and that is how I know it is my bliss, my passion.
 The peace and serenity, not to mention the healing, received from my artistic process from inspiration through sharing is the surest sign that I have found my bliss and I’m following my passion.

 Still There © 2012 NATE METZ

 While out shopping with a friend, a brief stop in the men’s room left me in mirrors glancing backwards in time.

 Retroview Mirror © 2012 NATE METZ